neos/neos-development-collection/Neos.Fusion.Afx/README.md

     imageUri = 'https://dummyimage.com/600x400/000/fff'

     #
-    # All lines following the AFX:: are read as xml and
+    # All code between the afx`...` is read as xml and
     # converted to the fusion code below at parse time
     #
     renderer = afx`